Gradiant/smart-xapi-dsl/docs/README.md

 **Ƭ InteractionActivity**: *[TrueFalseActivity](interfaces/truefalseactivity.md) \| [ChoiceActivity](interfaces/choiceactivity.md) \| [FillInActivity](interfaces/fillinactivity.md) \| [LongFillInActvity](interfaces/longfillinactvity.md) \| [MatchingActivity](interfaces/matchingactivity.md) \| [PerformanceActivity](interfaces/performanceactivity.md) \| [SequenceActivity](interfaces/sequenceactivity.md) \| [LikertActivity](interfaces/likertactivity.md) \| [NumericActivity](interfaces/numericactivity.md) \| [OtherActivity](interfaces/otheractivity.md)*

 *Defined in node_modules/@gradiant/xapi-dsl/types/object/activity/interaction-activity.d.ts:23*

-Traditional e-learning has included structures for interactions or assessments.
-As a way to allow these practices and structures to extend Experience API's utility, this specification includes built-in definitions for interactions, which borrows from the SCORM 2004 4th Edition Data Model.
-These definitions are intended to provide a simple and familiar utility for recording interaction data.

-Since 1.0.3, direct references to the SCORM data model have started to be removed, and any associated requirements included directly in this document.

-These interaction definitions are simple to use, and consequently limited.
-It is expected that Communities of Practice requiring richer interactions definitions will do so through the use of Activity types and Activity Definition Extensions.

 ___
 <a id="interactiondefinition"></a>